People v. Turner: Caught in the act

 Two Swedish graduate students, Peter Lars Jonsson and Carl-Fredrik Arndt, were cycling on the Stanford campus at about 1:00 a.m., on January 18, 2015, when they spotted the assault taking place.
-According to Arndt and Jonsson, they surprised Turner behind a dumpster as he was on top of an unconscious woman whose dress had been pulled up to expose her genitals, her underwear and cell phone having been dropped beside her.
-Jonsson and Arndt saw Turner thrust his hips into the woman, who the two men observed appeared to be unconscious.
+According to Arndt and Jonsson, they surprised Turner behind a dumpster as he was on top of an unconscious 22-year-old Chanel Miller, whose dress had been pulled up to expose her genitals, her underwear and cell phone having been dropped beside her.
+Jonsson and Arndt saw Turner thrust his hips into Miller, whom the two men observed appeared to be unconscious.
 Jonsson testified that he confronted Turner and asked him, "What the fuck are you doing?
 She's unconscious."
 According to Jonsson, Turner quickly rose and attempted to flee the scene.
 As Arndt briefly went to determine whether she was breathing, Jonsson chased Turner, tripped him and held him down around 75 ft away from the dumpster, asking "What are you smiling for?"
 Later, responding to the assistant District Attorney's questions during the trial, Turner testified that he was laughing because he found the situation ridiculous.
 Arndt then joined the chase, helping to pin Turner down while a third bystander called sheriff's deputies.
 When the authorities arrived, they arrested Turner on suspicion of attempted rape.

-According to a deputy sheriff who described the victim as unconscious at the scene, when she arrived at the hospital, she did not respond to shouting and being shaken by the shoulders.
+According to a deputy sheriff who described the victim as unconscious at the scene, when Miller arrived at the hospital, she did not respond to shouting and being shaken by the shoulders.
 She regained consciousness at 4:15 am.
 She later testified at Turner's trial that at the time she regained consciousness, she had pine needles in her hair and on her body, and dried blood on her hands and elbows.
-In an interview with police, she said she did not recall being alone with a man during the night and stated she did not consent to any sexual activity.
-At the hospital, the victim was found to have abrasions and erythema (reddening) on her skin.
+In an interview with police, she said she did not recall being alone with a man during the night and that she did not consent to any sexual activity.
+At the hospital, she was found to have abrasions and erythema (reddening) on her skin.
 One nurse who administered a sexual assault response team examination at the hospital determined that she had experienced significant trauma (physical injury, bruising, etc.) and penetrating trauma (piercing and cutting injuries).

-Turner and the victim had attended a party at Kappa Alpha fraternity earlier in the night.
-The victim's sister testified in the trial that Turner, a man previously unknown to her, had approached her twice and attempted to kiss her, but that she pulled away.
-She also testified that she never saw Turner and the victim interact at the party.
-According to a police report compiled in the morning after the incident, Turner at first told police that he met the victim outside the fraternity house and left with her.
+Turner and Miller had attended a party at Kappa Alpha Order fraternity earlier in the night.
+Her sister testified in the trial that Turner, a man previously unknown to Miller, had approached her twice and attempted to kiss her, but that she pulled away.
+She also testified that she never saw Turner and her sister at the party.
+According to a police report compiled in the morning after the incident, Turner at first told police that he met Miller outside the fraternity house and left with her.
 He also stated he did not know her name and "stated that he would not be able to recognize her if he saw her again."